Hoslovice

 Hoslovice is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.
-Hoslovice is known for probably the oldest water mill in the Czech Republic, which dates from the 16th century at the latest.
+Hoslovice is known for probably the oldest water mill in the Czech Republic, which dates from the 16th century at the latest and is protected as a national cultural monument.

 Administrative division

 Hoslovice consists of three municipal parts (in brackets population according to the 2021 census):